ahangarha/BFNAME/README.md

 # BFNAME

-write name and password with Brain Fuck language prgramming for example my name is Mahmoud Masih Tehrani must be write mahmoud masih tehrani per person write in one file for example mahmoudmasihtehrani.bf
+Write a code with Brainfuck language prgramming in such a way its output be your name.

+For example my name, Mahmoud Masih Tehrani, must be written as:

+    mahmoud masih tehrani

+Each person should write the code in a file with the person's name like:

+    mahmoudmasihtehrani.bf